VestOfHolding/Pathfinder2EOversights/README.md

 * There's some [oddities and discussion here](https://paizo.com/threads/rzs42nr6?Wounded-and-taking-damage-while-dying) around the rules for taking damage while wounded.

 * Looks like by RAW, you could grapple, trip, etc, swarms.
 Pulling back on the harsh rles from PF1e is great at least.

+* In the Bestiary, many monsters have the Constrict ability, which says that creatures can attempt a basic Fortitude save with "the listed DC", but many of the creatures with this ability don't list a DC.